dustywhite7/Econ8310/SlidesCode/9 - RNNs and the LSTM Model.md

 # Make an LSTM

-First, we need to install some helpers
+First, we need to install some helpers (our old ones won't cut it anymore...)

 ```
 !pip install d2l